 I may not be a king, but this movie is my life.
 I mean, if you fast-forward about 80 years; replace Bertie’s supportive, doting wife with my supportive, doting parents; reduce the severity and frequency of the blocks a bit; add in the fact that I’m a second-generation stutterer, following in my dad’s footsteps; and nix that whole part where the entire population of England is relying on the courage of their leader in a time of imminent war, our stories are pretty damn near identical.

 In the film and in real life, Bertie has stuttered for as long as he can remember, and he’s seen too many speech pathologists to count.
-As he grows older and is saddled with more public-speaking responsibilities as a member of the royal family, he resigns himself to believing that it can’t get better.
+As he grows older and is saddled with more public-speaking responsibilities as a member of the royal family, he resigns himself into believing that it can’t get better.
 As a sort of Last Hope scenario, he begins therapy sessions with an eccentric speech therapist, Lionel Logue, who works him through every fluency technique in the rulebook.
-Lionel tries to reduce the impact of Bertie’s stammer (Brit speak, naturally) through the practice of easy onset, by singing sentences with a melody, by speaking while listening to blasting music, and, in a particularly interesting scene, by yelling what basically constitutes George Carlin’s “Seven Words You Can’t Say on Television” when he experiences a block.
+Lionel tries to reduce the impact of Bertie’s stammer (Brit-speak, naturally) through the practice of easy onset, by singing sentences with a melody, by speaking while listening to blasting music, and, in a particularly interesting scene, by yelling what basically constitutes George Carlin’s “Seven Words You Can’t Say on Television” when he experiences a block.

 The King’s Speech is the first mainstream movie that focuses on a stutterer and his ventures into therapy.
 For about three million American stutterers—one percent of the population—this is the first time they’re seeing a representation of their struggles on the big screen.
 I’ve tried all of the techniques Bertie tries (save for the shouted curse words), and I’ve been to lots of speech therapists, albeit none as cool as Lionel.
 I understand how frustrating it is when Bertie is told to “spit it out,” “slow down!,” and “just relax,” as if his voice will suddenly remember to cooperate with his brain and stop being so damn unhelpful.
 And I connect with his need to laugh it off as a punch line (“Timing isn’t my strong suit,” he replies to Lionel’s request for a joke).